Pemigatinib (Pemazyre™)

 How to Take This Medication

 This medication comes in a tablet form to be taken by mouth.
-You should swallow the tablet whole, with or without food.
+You should swallow the tablet whole, with or without food, around the same time every day.
 You should not crush, break or chew the tablet.
 If you miss a dose by 4 or more hours or if you vomit after taking your dose, do not take your next dose until its scheduled time.
 Do not take extra tablets to make up for a missed or vomited dose.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, itraconazole, esomeprazole, and other proton pump inhibitors, carbamazepine, phenobarbital, verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafinil, among others.
 Certain medications taken at the same time may lead the provider to reduce your dose of therapy as well.
 Be sure to tell your healthcare provider about all medications and supplements you take.